cschpc/vlasiator-on-KNL/README.md

 ## Conclusions

-We have shown that the code is able to use AVX512 vector instructions, and to be able to employ the MPI + OpenMP paralellization well on the processor.
-Fruthermore, the dynamic memory utilization benefitted from tbbmalloc.
+We have shown that for Vlasiator the following factors were important for performance:

+ * Use AVX512 vector instructions, In Vlasiator's case through Agner's vectorclass.
+ * 4 hyperthreads was optimal, hiding bottlencks related to memory accesses.
+ * Usee tbbmalloc to get more efficient dynamical memory handling.
+ * Cache mode is best for production runs.

 The performance is still not competitive with a normal Xeon node, but there is still hope for improving the situation.
 By re-structuring the